JaneliaSciComp/SongExplorer/README.md

 SongExplorer provides the option to use a GPU or not with the `train_gpu` variable.
-Depending on the size of your model, the resources you have access to and their associated cost, and how many tasks you want to run in parallel, you might or might not want or be able to use one.
+Depending on the size of your model, the resources you have access to and their associated cost, and how many tasks you want to run in parallel, you might or might not want or be able to use a GPU.
 The `train_{cpu,gpu}_{ncpu_cores,ngpu_cards,ngigabytes_memory}` variables specify the number of CPU cores, number of GPU cards, and number of gigabytes of memory needed respectively, with -1 reserving everything available.